nannz/cci-creative-coding/term1-final-project/Readme.md

 There is another project, which I marked as "part 1", called [Temple](https://git.arts.ac.uk/19040617/creative-computing/tree/master/term1-final-project/1-raymarch-temple).
 This project is more like my learning experience, in which I was first exposed to and explored 3D modelling, combing shapes, using different kinds of noise, setting a ray tracer, etc.

+**Notice**

+If it runs extremely slow, please resize the window to a small ratio to see a smooth animation.
+Or you can adjust the pixel resolution in the code.

 ## The Concept & Goal

 For the concept and ideation part, I chose the theme of a snowman in a winter scene.
 Because it is winter, so why not?